 Random samples require a way of naming or numbering the target population and then using some type of raffle method to choose those to make up the sample.
 Random samples are the best method of selecting your sample from the population of interest.

 The advantages are that your sample should represent the target population and eliminate sampling bias, but the disadvantage is that it is very difficult to achieve (i.e. time, effort and money).

 The researcher identifies the different types of people that make up the target population and works out the proportions needed for the sample to be representative.

-A list is made of each variable (e.g. IQ, sex etc.) which might have an effect on the research.
+A list is made of each variable (e.g. IQ, gender etc.) which might have an effect on the research.
 For example, if we are interested in the money spent on books by undergraduates, then the main subject studied may be an important variable.

 For example, students studying English Literature may spend more money on books than engineering students so if we use a very large percentage of English students or engineering students then our results will not be accurate.